 A van hums across the street from the Howard R. Young Correctional Institution in Wilmington with workers inside, who stand at the ready to help inmates overcome obstacles upon release from prison.

-Too often, inmates serve their time and come out without a place to live, an identification, or a dollar to his or her name.
+Too often, inmates serve their time and come out without a place to live, an ID, or even a dollar to his or her name.

 "There's no reason an offender should walk out of our prison without health care, typically Medicaid, or a plan for a place to live, at least temporarily," said Delaware Department of Correction Commissioner Claire DeMatteis.